 What Are the Fees for Franchise Registration Applications in New York?

-The initial registration fee is $750.
-The FDD renewal and amendment fee is $150.
+The initial filing fee for FDD registration is $750 and the renewal and amendment filing fee is $150.

-New York requires audited financial statements and does not permit the financial statement phase-in process permitted under the Federal Franchise Laws.
+New York requires audited financial statements and does not recognize or allow start-up franchisors to use an unaudited opening balance sheet.
+Unlike many other states that recognize the FDD audited financial statement phase-in process permitted under the Federal Franchise Laws.
 For start-up franchisors new to franchising and within their first year of offering franchises, the initial FDD and registration application must include an audited balance sheet.
 Thereafter, annual renewal requires the inclusion of three years of audited financial statements comprised of "statement of operations (profit and loss statements)", "statement of stockholders equity", and "statement of cash flows".

-If the year end audited financial statements were issued more than 90 days before your FDD registration / renewal application date, you will also be required to submit an unaudited balance sheet and statement of operations within 90 days of your application date.
+If the year-end audited financial statements included in your New York FDD registration application were issued more than 90 days prior to your registration application, you will also be required to submit an unaudited balance sheet and statement of operations within 90 days of your application date.

 How Long Will It Take for My Registration Application to Be Approved?